 One note of caution: Do not overuse this feature.
 If your bug is a duplicate, out of scope, or not reproducible, it may be rejected completely – even if you dispute it.
 On the other hand, if you were misunderstood, then you may re-explain concisely (you will have limited space for your dispute explanation).
 Additionally, never ask the customer to approve your testing work (this includes requesting them to accept as feedback).
 Testers who violate these rules may be subject to temporary or permanent account suspensions.

 Additionally, do not use the Tester Messenger or Dispute feature to negotiate with the customer in any way, In other words, do not ask the customer not to reject your bug or bring up your tester rating as a reason for not rejecting the bug.
 We monitor all disputes and tester messenger discussions; testers in violation of this rule will be subject to further review and possible suspension of their accounts.

-We recommend that you so that you will not need to dispute a valid bug.
+We recommend that you state the issue professionally, clearly and concisely in the first place so that you will not need to dispute a valid bug.
 And because testers are allotted a limited number of total disputes per month, we advise that you use this feature sparingly and accordingly.

 If my bug gets rejected, how do I find out the reason?

 - When a bug is rejected, an email containing the rejection details is automatically sent to the tester.
 Please sign in to the uTest platform to follow up with bug disputes as needed.

 Can I dispute a bug for any reason?